pyeventsourcing/eventsourcing/README.md

 assert received_events[1].value == 'bar2'
 ```

+This example uses the library's ```publish()``` and ```subscribe()``` functions, but you could
+easily use your own publish-subscribe implementation.

 #### Step 2: infrastructure

-Since the appliation state is determined by a sequence of events, the events of the
+Since the application state is determined by a sequence of events, the events of the
 entities of the application must somehow be stored.

-Let's start by setting up a database for that.
-For the sake of simplicity in this example,
+Let's start by setting up a database for storing events.
+For the sake of simplicity in this
-use SQLAlchemy to define a database that stores integer-sequenced items.
+example, use SQLAlchemy to define a database that stores integer-sequenced items.

 ```python
 from sqlalchemy.ext.declarative.api import declarative_base